 The Playground Web is the easiest way to visualize the available resources on your system as well as their overall status.
-We are working to provide the best user experience on monitoring your cloud-native applications.
+We are working to provide the best user experience for monitoring your cloud-native applications.

 As soon as you get in, a welcome board with the basic instructions is shown.
 It will always show up unless the “Do not show this again” checkbox is checked.

-On the top-left, the environment card displays 3 indicators with the usage of CPU, memory and storage.
+In desktop resolutions, on the top-left, the environment card displays 3 indicators with the usage of CPU, memory and storage.
 This is important to understand the quota limitations and your applications usage.
 The information is automatically refreshed every 20 seconds by default.

 Addionally, you can access the menu to:

 - Refresh data: To get the latest information on cluster usage.